Emigbanam/Emigbanam/README.md

 - 👋 Hi, I’m @Emigbanam
-- 👀 I’m interested in Data Science,Machine Learning & AI
+- 👀 I’m interested in Data Science, Machine Learning & AI
 - 🌱 I’m currently learning How To Use Python In Building Statistical Models
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me emigbanam.design@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I reading history
+- ⚡ Fun fact: I love reading history

 <!---
 Emigbanam/Emigbanam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.